ElastosRaul/Elastos.Community/ElastosDeepDive/DebugCarrier.md

 In the video we can see that in the javascript of the demo app is called **demo.js** and the javascript of the chat-app is called **index.js** where there are many breakpoints that can help us to debug an test the app.

-Well, Thanks for reading and watching and if you share any question, issue, idea or suggestion will be apreciated.
+Well, Thanks for reading and watching and if you share any question, issue, idea or suggestion will be appreciated.

 So, happy coding and happy debugging :)